anasen-collab/analysis/SiCal/SiRelativeCal/QQQ3s/readme.md

 # QQQ Relative Calibration
 Relative calibration of Si gains for QQQ.
 Essentially the same progam as that for the SX3 (or vice-versa).
-Edited by : John Parker , 2016Jan22
-Developed by : Jon Lighthall, 2016.12

 ## General Usage
 The data for the QQQ relaive gains calibration should have high statistics over a range of energies; such as no-target in-gas runs.
 ### Instructions